 Sprouting Garbanzo Beans

 Beans are loaded with anti-nutrients.
 Too much for this post, but the way to prepare beans is to get the beans to lower their plant defenses so the nutrients can be absorbed.
-Primitive cultures have figured out that soaking and sprouting beans accomplishes this.
+Primitive cultures have figured out that soaking and sprouting beans accomplish this.
 I am going to make some hummus tomorrow.
 I expect these garbanzo beans will be sprouting by then.

 (UPDATE 9/4/2010) Warning: kidney and soybeans are toxic when sprouted.

 Waking Up My Kefir Grains

 Frequent commenter DHammy recently sent me some kefir grains.
 My first batch was a little thin.
 My second batch was better.
 Later today I will start batch number 3.
 The third time is a charm, right?
 Kefir is a fermented milk drink that is loaded with many strains of healthy bacteria.
 I’ve heard of people who have had amazing health benefits after adding kefir to their diet.
 Kefir is the extreme version of yogurt.

 Our food is too dead and too processed.
 Learning how to prepare foods in a traditional manner and how to restore positive gut flora will help your health.
 Two books that will help you on this journey are Nourishing Traditions and Wild Fermentation.